Phyks/BMC/README.md

 A list of ideas and TODO.
 Don't hesitate to give feedback on the ones you really want or to propose your owns.

-* if doi does not exist ?
-* download djvu
-* test file field for bibtex
 * Open
-* Confirmation for deletion
 * Rebuild
-* Remove the watermarks on pdf files : First page of IOP publishing articles => tearpages
 * Webserver interface
 * Various re.compile ?
 * check output of subprocesses before it ends
 * Split main.py
 * Categories
 * Edit an entry instead of deleting it and adding it again

+## Issues ?

+See upstream

+* homogeneize\_latex\_encoding => to implement again, bug with metadata upstream
+* Remove the watermarks on pdf files => done, some warning in okular on generated pdf, but seems ok.
+Seems to be a bug in PyPDF2.